 What can Åbo Akademi University do?

 The aim is to make arrangements for hosting a scholar at risk.
-The scholar would have a temporary research and teatching position for about a year at a department at Åbo Akademi.
-The SAR workinggroup would arrange a home, and together with the hosting department and others see to it, that the scholar has a meaningful stay also outside work.
+The scholar would have a temporary research and teaching position for about a year at a department at Åbo Akademi University.
+The SAR working group would arrange a home, and together with the hosting department and others see to it, that the scholar has a meaningful stay also outside work.

-The Scholars at Risk activities also include to raise awarness of the threats against academics and the academic freedom in different places aorund the world.
+The Scholars at Risk activities also aim to raise awarness of the threats against academics and the academic freedom in different places aorund the world.

-The Scolars at Risk activities at Åbo Akademi University are coordinated by a working group consisting of Vice-rector, Professor at the Laboratory of Natural Materials Technology Stefan Willför, Professor of Constitutional and International Law, Director of the Institute for Human Rights Elina Pirjatanniemi and Associate Professor in Minority Studies Magdalena Kmak.
-In addition to these, other researchers and members of the saff take part on a voluntary basis.
+The Scolars at Risk activities at Åbo Akademi University are coordinated by a working group consisting of Vice-rector, Professor at the Laboratory of Natural Materials Technology Stefan Willför, Professor of Constitutional and International Law, Director of the Institute for Human Rights Elina Pirjatanniemi and Professor of International Law Magdalena Kmak.
+In addition to these, other researchers and members of the staff take part on a voluntary basis.